About your rent

 Account Name: Rent BACS Account

-You must remember to quote your tenancy reference number with every payment.
+- You must remember to quote your tenancy reference number with every payment.

 If you are on a low income you may be entitled to claim Housing Benefit to help pay your rent, even if your are in full time employment.

 If you submit your form late you can ask for backdated Housing Benefit to be considered, although this would only happen if you could provide 'good cause' for not submitting your claim sooner.

 Difficulties Paying Rent

 Paying your rent is part of the legally binding contract that is your tenancy agreement.

 If you do not pay your rent you are breaking the terms of your tenancy agreement.

-We understand that from time to time people experience difficulties that can affect their finances.
+We understand that from time-to-time people do experience difficulties that can affect their finances.
 If for any reason you are finding it difficult to pay your rent, you should contact us immediately.